7 Best Carry-On Luggage Bags In Australia For 2025

 Important!

-I’ve had a couple of travel bags go mouldy while stored (plus my wife is allergic to mould), so I love that the Spectra’s internals are made from microorganism-resistant fabric.
+A few of my bags developed a moudy smell while in storage (plus my wife is allergic to mould), so I love that the Spectra’s internals are made from microorganism-resistant fabric.

 Cons.